dgraph-io/cloud-docs/content/advanced-queries.md

 }'
 ```

-And here is an example of a cURL command with the `/query` endpoint:
+Here is an example of a cURL command with the `/query` endpoint:

 ```
 curl -H "Content-Type: application/dql" -H "x-auth-token: <api-key>" -XPOST "<graphql-endpoint>/query" -d '{